How to see Puffins at Bempton Cliffs: A Yorkshire Coast Guide

 7) Other bird species

-What is thought to be the only Black-Browed Albatross in the Northern Hemisphere has also bee spotted at Bempton Cliffs.
+What is thought to be the only Black-Browed Albatross in the Northern Hemisphere has also been spotted at Bempton Cliffs.
 The albatross, nicknamed Albie, was spotted at Bempton Cliffs in 2017, returning in the summers of 2020, 2021 and 2022.
-He has a wingspan of over 2.4m (7.8ft) wide and is believed to have been blown off course from the South Atlantic oceans in 2014, when he was first spotted around Germany and Scandinavia.
+He has a wingspan of over 2.4m (7.8ft) wide and is believed to have been blown off course from the South Atlantic oceans in 2014 when he was first spotted around Germany and Scandinavia.

 RSPB Bempton Cliffs Boat Trips

 The RSPB Puffin and Gannet Cruises last two hours and cost between £22.50 – £55.50.
 On a Puffin and Gannet Cruise, you sail from Bridlington Harbour along the towering cliffs of Bempton Cliffs Nature Reserve.
-Being on the water allows to get a lot closer to the nesting seabird colonies than the cliff-top coastal path does.
+Being on the water allows us to get a lot closer to the nesting seabird colonies than the cliff-top coastal path does.
 RSPB volunteers can help you to identify different bird species and provide interesting commentary on local flora and fauna.

 Yorkshire Belle offer a variety of boat trips from 1 to 3 hours long.
 Their Bempton Cliffs boat trip is 2.5 hours long and is priced at £22.50 for adults aged 17 and over or £11 for children.